-Beginning his culinary career in Washington almost thirty years ago, it can be said Rodney Scruggs has come full circle.
-At just 18 years old, Scruggs walked into Occidental Grill & Seafood as a line cook, and discovered his calling.
-Inspired by both his mother and grandmother, Scruggs established his passion for cooking when he studied Culinary Arts at Newbury College in Massachusetts.
+Beginning his culinary career in Washington almost thirty years ago, you could say Rodney Scruggs has come full circle.
+At just 18 years old, Scruggs walked into Occidental Grill & Seafood as a line cook and discovered his calling.
+Inspired by both his mother and grandmother, Scruggs established his passion for cooking when he studied the Culinary Arts at Newbury College in Massachusetts.
 From 1986 until 1993, he worked his way up at Occidental from line cook to Executive Sous Chef, gaining valuable knowledge and discipline from then Executive Chef Jeffrey Buben.
 Ready to explore, Scruggs left Occidental Grill & Seafood for new experiences before returning in 2005.

 During his years away from Occidental, Chef Scruggs worked with Chef Roberto Donna at his famed restaurant, Galileo and at the Imperial Hotel on Maryland’s Eastern Shore.
 Following the Imperial Hotel, Scruggs joined Chef Francesco Ricchi as the Chef de Cuisine at Cesco’s Trattoria.
 From there, he reunited with his mentor Chef Buben to open the renowned Bistro Bis on Capitol Hill.
 Following Bistro Bis, Scruggs served as private chef for the President of American University for four years before returning to where he first began.

 Chef Scruggs walked back into the kitchen at Occidental in 2005, bringing with him a wealth of new experience.
 As the Executive Chef of Occidental Grill & Seafood, Scruggs creates innovative menus while balancing the demand for traditional favorites in a DC institution that is over 110 years old.